Jameskaewanan/Zork/README.md

     * Implemented basic game loop
     * Basic parser and command handler without any error checking
     * "exit" and "help" commands implemented

+* __Version 0.2.0 - Map__
+    * Implemented additional commands ("go", "quit", "play")
+    * Added the first map, SpaceshipMap
+        * Individual rooms implemented (although no items and/or monsters yet)
+    * Map can be fully traversed
+        * Includes appropriate displays such as: name, desc, connecting rooms